Recommended Syllabus Statement

 the Student Conduct & Academic Integrity for resolution.

-- Faculty would be wise to assume all students do not share the same understanding of responsible academic conduct, even in upper-division or graduate-level courses where it is often presumed students understand appropriate citation methods.
-Accordingly, it is strongly recommended that faculty refer students to appropriate resources and/or take time to educate students about citation methods toward the end of avoiding unintentional plagiarism.
+- Faculty should assume all students do not share the same understanding of responsible academic conduct.
+It is strongly recommended that faculty refer students to appropriate resources and/or take time to educate students about citation methods toward the end of avoiding unintentional plagiarism.
 The Office of Student Conduct & Academic Integrity may be called upon to assist in this effort.

 - Faculty are strongly encouraged to communicate clear expectations regarding if/when collaboration is permissible for in- and out-of-class work.